sheikhtamimlover/ST-FCA/README.md

 Facebook now has an [official API for chat bots](https://developers.facebook.com/docs/messenger-platform), however it's only available for Facebook Pages.

-`@sheikhtamimlover/fca-unofficial` is the only API that allows you to automate chat functionalities on a **user account** by emulating the browser.
+`stfca` is the only API that allows you to automate chat functionalities on a **user account** by emulating the browser.
 This means:

 - Making the exact same GET/POST requests as a browser
 - Does not work with auth tokens